mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If the `path` value is not populated: Define `commit_secret` as the all-zero vector of the same length as a `path_secret` value would be.

-* Update the new GroupContext's confirmed and interim transcript hashes using the new Commit.
+* Update the confirmed and interim transcript hashes using the new Commit, and generate the new GroupContext.

 * If the `proposals` vector contains any PreSharedKey proposals, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in